VictorRodriguez/hobbies/stx-specs/multi-os-2004792-source-reorg.rst

-These numbers show us that stx-update might be the only one with more than 20% of changes related to metadata, which means that most of the changes are for pure flock sw code
+These numbers show us that stx-update might be the only one with more than 20% of changes related to metadata, which means that most of the changes are for pure Flock source code.

 Upgrade impact
 ===============